chnm/model-articles/content/articles/blocknewman.md

 analyzing.
-However, after a few topic modeling runs, we realized that many standard stopword lists include gendered pronouns as stopwords (for example, http://xpo6.com/list-of-english-stop-words/), which prevents and analsysi of their presence as a proxy for the degree to which abstracts focused on men versus women.
+However, after a few topic modeling runs, we realized that many standard stopword lists include gendered pronouns as stopwords (for example, http://xpo6.com/list-of-english-stop-words/), which prevents and analysis of their presence as a proxy for the degree to which abstracts focused on men versus women.
 Keeping these pronouns in the processed text allowed us to confirm that men were still overwhelmingly the focus of publication abstracts.